 - Pizza– home-made crust with toppings of your choice.
 If you think you can’t make from scratch bread and pizza dough while on the road, you’re wrong.
 I will show you how.

 - Soups, stews, fried fresh fish and some amazing desserts

 - Aluminum is lighter, can be washed with soap, but heats faster and can have hot spots.
 Makes cooking things like bread or pizza dough more difficult as the heat isn’t distributed evenly.

-- Cast iron requires initial seasoning, can’t use soap, heavy, but has better cooking properties with a more consistent heat.
+- Cast iron requires initial seasoning, can’t use soap, heavy, but has better cooking properties with more consistent heat.

 - Cast iron is the only way to go in my opinion.
 I will go over everything you need to keep these seasoned and non-stick

 - Lid choice and feet – this is important – to cook with a Dutch Oven over coals it’s essential to be able to apply heat from not only the bottom but also the lid.
 This allows it to function like an oven.
 The feet are necessary so you can place coals under the oven and the lid must have a lip so that coals will stay put on top.

 - What size – we use a 12 inch but your needs may vary based on how many people you plan to serve.
 The 12 inch would be the smallest I would go if you want to make bread.

-- What brand you ask – I prefer Lodge Dutch Ovens as they are affordable and very well made.
+- What brand you ask – I prefer Lodge as they are affordable and very well made.
 Lodge has been in the business since 1896 so I think they know a thing or two about Dutch Ovens.
 Stay away from the less expensive options that are too thin and don’t cook evenly.